 eBay has been one the be easiest ways to enter the world of selling online.
 There are 2 options when selling on eBay, you can choose to sell your merchandise using the eBay auction option, or the eBay buy it now option.
 They are one of the most trusted platforms you can use to sell your merchandise online, they have been in business since 1995.
 There are 25 million sellers on eBay so the potential to reach a massive audience is a built-in benefit.

-- The barrier of entry is fairly easy: Setting up a sellers account on eBay’s official site is fairly simple.
-You just go to their registration page and you can create a free account to begin selling your merchandise.
+- The barrier of entry is fairly easy: Setting up an account on eBay’s official site is fairly simple.
+You just go to their registration page and you can create a free account.
 There are 2 types of accounts for selling on eBay, a personal account, and a business account.
 The personal account is for sellers who are selling small quantities, the business account is used for merchants, and people who are selling large quantities.
+There are varying prices for setting up an eBay store.
+There are 5 different stores you can subscribe to on eBay, ranging from a starter subscription ($4.95 mo) to an enterprise subscription ($2995.95 per month) You can read more about subscribing to an eBay store here.

 - Trust: eBay is one of the most trusted brands in the world.
 They have been doing this for over 2 decades (since 1995) with over 25 million sellers.